-This is a really important piece of legislation because it also proves that the Allan Labor government is continuing to reform, continuing to push forward policy, not resting on our laurels and not taking the status quo as acceptable but continuing to listen to stakeholders and make sure that our roads and our ports and our freight systems safer, better and more efficient and effective for every single Victorian and for Victorian families.
+This is a really important piece of legislation because it also proves that the Allan Labor government are continuing to reform, continuing to push forward policy, not resting on our laurels and not taking the status quo as acceptable but continuing to listen to stakeholders and make sure that our roads and our ports and our freight systems are safer, better and more efficient and effective for every single Victorian and for Victorian families.
 I am very proud that that is exactly what this legislation does.

 This legislation also gives me an opportunity to talk about some fantastic local projects.
 But before I get on to that, in some brief detail, this legislation will enable better road safety outcomes by making updates and clarifications to the Road Safety Act 1986 to aid enforcement activities.
 It will reduce risk of injury and disruption by introducing a licensing scheme for mooring services in commercial ports and by making other updates to improve the operation of local ports under the Port Management Act 1995.
 For anyone listening at home, even though I am the member for Bayswater, there is no bay and there is no water, so there is no mooring and no local port in Bayswater.
-But that does not mean - member for Point Cook, as he walks out; not that he was casting any aspersions.
 It does not exist in Bayswater, but mind you, it exists in many places around this state, and of course it is something this government is very passionate about backing in and supporting.
 I know it is an important part of this legislation, and it certainly is an important area of reform for this government.

-Of course this bill will also enable improved flexibility in assigning responsibility for road infrastructure and improved consent-for-works processes under the Road Management Act 2004.
+This bill will also enable improved flexibility in assigning responsibility for road infrastructure and improved consent-for-works processes under the Road Management Act 2004.
 It will support efficient and effective administration of legislation by consolidating provisions relating to the investigative powers of the chief investigator, transport safety, in the Transport (Safety Schemes Compliance and Enforcement) Act 2014.

-However, this gives me an opportunity to talk about some of the fantastic local projects in the electorate of Bayswater and across Knox and indeed areas where I have been very proud to be the member for over the course of my journey in this place.
+This gives me an opportunity to talk about some of the fantastic local projects in the electorate of Bayswater and across Knox and indeed areas I have been very proud to be the member for over the course of my journey in this place.
 Just recently we had major construction finish up at the Alchester Village intersection in Boronia.
 We love Boronia.
 For those of you who have not travelled to Boronia, you have got to check it out.
 This place is up and about.